facebook pixel Skip to Main Content

 Student Code of Conduct

-The Student Code of Conduct helps promote growth and learning as students interact with their environment and accept responsibility for their decision-making.
-The conduct process educates students about their responsibilities as members of an academic community and imposes sanctions when student conduct puts the members of the community in jeopardy.
+The Code helps promote growth and learning as Students interact with their environment and accept responsibility for their decision-making.
+The conduct process educates students about their responsibilities as members of an academic community and imposes sanctions when students act contrary to the expectations set.
 Our goal is to resolve conflict through active communication designed to better understand motives, intentions, attitudes, beliefs, and emotions.
-Through acceptance of responsibility, mediation and peace-building we embrace restorative justice principles with a focus on reconciliation and healing alongside community members who are impacted by other’s actions.
+Through acceptance of responsibility and mediation, we focus on reconciliation and healing alongside community members who are impacted by other’s actions.
+It is intended that those participating in ISU’s conduct process leave as better-educated students, with a deeper sense of purpose and meaning of the ISU community and their place within it.

 Preparing for a Conduct Hearing